Kav-K/GPTDiscord/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 # Overview
 A robust, all-in-one GPT3 interface for Discord.
 Chat just like ChatGPT right inside Discord!
 Generate beautiful AI art using DALL-E 2!
 Automatically moderate your server using AI!
+Upload documents, videos, and files to get AI-assisted insights!
 A thorough integration with permanent conversation memory, automatic request retry, fault tolerance and reliability for servers of any scale, and much more.

 SUPPORT SERVER FOR BOT SETUP: https://discord.gg/WvAHXDMS7Q (You can try out the bot here also in a limited fashion)
 # Screenshots